Brexit Northern Ireland 'XI' VAT and EORI number

 B2B NI – Ireland goods movements

-For EU declarations XI prefix for trade with EU (see below).
-For NI trade with GB.
-Goods moving between Ireland and NI established traders are unchanges, and continue to be treated as movements across internal EU borders.
+For NI trade with GB, this is treated as a domestic UK transaction so UK VAT applies.
+Goods moving between Ireland and NI established traders are unchanged, and continue to be treated as movements across internal EU borders.
 For B2B, this means they remain intracommunity VAT zero-rated transactions.
+Traders will have to obtain an 'XI' EORI number, see below, for certain Protocol transactions detailed below.
+These are used on sales invoices and various declarations to help the tax authorities understand the tax treatement.

 B2C NI – Ireland goods sales